Distance-Modding/Custom-Cars/CONTRIBUTING.md

 # Contributing
 Firstly, check out the [Custom-Cars/Original Cars](https://github.com/Distance-Modding/Custom-Cars/tree/main/Original%20Cars) folder.
-Cars are sorted into their applicable folders and then are credited in the README.md with this format: <br>
+Cars are sorted into their applicable folders and then are credited in the README.md
-CarName (Creator) <br>
 <br>
 Want to add a Custom Car to the repo? <br>
 1. In order to add your own cars to this repo, you first must make a github account and contact either Tribow or Omega on the [Distance Discord](https://discord.gg/distance) so we can allow you to edit the repo. (dont contact omega yet)